Best Uses: Sea kayaking, flat water, traveling, camping

 What I like most about the Helios is:

-- it packs away into the backpack that comes with it and can be taken anywhere
+• it packs away into a large backpack and can be taken anywhere

-- it has a surprisingly large amount of storage space within the kayak as well as bungee cords for extra gear on top of the kayak.
+• it has a surprisingly large amount of storage space within the kayak as well as bungee cords on the deck for extra gear.
+The netting on the front deck is particularly nice as it is easily accessible for your water bottle and a small drybag.

 Simple Yet Effective